rclone/rclone/docs/content/local.md

 This tells rclone to stay in the filesystem specified by the root and not to recurse into different file systems.

-For example if you have a directory heirachy like this
+For example if you have a directory hierarchy like this

 ```
 root